 Shortly after beginning to attend that Church, I moved to another state 1,000 miles away.
 I never found another Church that I liked.
 That began a 40 year period away from my early faith.

 What makes the story more unusual is that I felt that I was “called” to some sort of Mission.
-But, I never had a clear understanding of what it was supposed to be.
+But, I never had a clear understanding of what it was supposed to be or do.
+I just had a feeling that I was to deliver a message in the South.

 During the 40 years away from my faith, I never denied God or Christ.
 I just never went to Church, and did not live a Godly or faithful life.
 But, one thing I never forgot was the admonition in the Bible to “fear God who can destroy both body and soul.”
 I vowed that I would never deny God or Christ.
 Fortunately, that vow was never put to the test.